gitvicky97/MiniProject1_601/README.md

   A Terminal is an interface to the underlying operating system via a shell, usually bash.
 It is a command line.
 Back in the day, a Terminal was a screen+keyboard that was connected to a server.

-we can do literally everything from terminal without use of exteriror tools so to master it we need to start editing text files in terminak itself.So let us learn more about **vi editor** which helps to edit our files.

 * [vi editor](/vi_editor.md)